Hexworks/zircon/README.md

 Animations are a beta feature.
 More info [here][animations].

 ### The API
 If you just want to peruse the Zircon API just navigate [here][api].
 Everything which is intended to be the public API is there.

 ## Road map
 If you want to see a new feature feel free to [create a new Issue](https://github.com/Hexworks/zircon/issues/new) or discuss it with us on [discord][discord].
 Here are some features which are either under way or planned:

 - libGDX support
-- Layouts for Components with resizing support
+- Layouts for `Component`s with resizing support
-- Components for games like MapDisplay
-- Multi-Font support
 - Next to `ColorTheme`s we'll introduce `ComponentTheme`s as well (custom look and feel for your components)
+- Floating and modal `Component`s

 ## License
 Zircon is made available under the [MIT License](http://www.opensource.org/licenses/mit-license.php).